ervandew/eclim/src/doc/content/vim/java/ant/doc.rst

 .. _AntDoc:

-When editing an ant build file eclim defines a command named **:AntDoc** which will attempt to lookup and open in your <a href="../../index.html#EclimBrowser">configured browser</a> the documentation for the element under the cursor or, if supplied, the element passed to it.
+When editing an ant build file eclim defines a command named **:AntDoc** which will attempt to lookup and open in your :ref:`configured browser <eclimbrowser>` the documentation for the element under the cursor or, if supplied, the element passed to it.

 This command will only lookup element names, not attribute names or values.

-By default this plugin is configured to find all the standard ant tasks, types, etc, as well as those defined by the <a href="ext:antcontrib">antcontrib project</a>.
+By default this plugin is configured to find all the standard ant tasks, types, etc, as well as those defined by the antcontrib_ project.

 .. _AntUserDoc: